These are some example questions we ask in our lab:

 Are emotions categories?

 Decision-making processes are only partly rational, if humans are involved.
-How do emotional states in the interaction individuals affect decision-making processes?
-How do personality characteristics moderate the emotion-decision-making interaction?
-Using game theory approaches we are interested in investigating those interactions from a modelling perspective as well as in actual behavior.
+How do emotional states like anger or sexual arousal affect decision-making processes?
+How do personality characteristics and empathy moderate the interaction between emotions and arousal and decision-making?
+Using vignettes and game theory approaches we are interested in investigating those interactions from a modelling perspective as well as in actual behavior.

 Do psychopathic individuals have an emotion deficit?